demisto/content/Packs/TOPdesk/Integrations/TOPdesk/TOPdesk_description.md

 ### Configure Username and Password
 **Username**: Use the account username from which the application password was generated. (*Not* the key name)

-**Password**: Use the application password generated in step 6 of the "Setup TOPdesk's application password" procedure.
+**Password**: Use the application password generated in step 6 of the **Setup TOPdesk's application password** procedure.

 ### Troubleshooting
-Make sure the application password is not expired by logging in TOPdesk and viewing it as described in step 3 of the "Setup TOPdesk's application password" procedure.
+Make sure the application password is not expired by logging in TOPdesk and viewing it as described in step 3 of the **Setup TOPdesk's application password** procedure.